bessagroup/f3dasm/paper/paper.md

 # Acknowledgements

-We would like to express our gratitude to the authors of the original paper [@Bessa2017] for providing us with the pre-release version of the `f3dasm` framework, which ideas are the foundation in the development of this work.
-We would also like to extend our thanks to Jiaxiang Yi for his contributions to writing an interface with Abaqus simulation software.
+We would express our gratitude to Jiaxiang Yi for his contributions to writing an interface with Abaqus simulation software.

 # References